jakriz/derrick/README.md

 # Derrick
 Derrick, the documentation inspector, enables you to test your high level Java documentation and tutorials.
-Make sure that the code samples you provide to your integrators are always correct and up-to-date.
+Make sure that the code samples you provide to your integrators are always correct and up-to-date!

 ## Motivation
 If you have a library which you provide to your users, you need to document its usage.
 This is usually done through a low level JavaDoc documenting each class, interface and method, but also through a higher level documentation or tutorials in which you describe the typical usage of your product with code samples along the way.